Shiitake Mushrooms, Pork, and Atsuage Simmered in Soy Sauce

 Wash the dried shiitake mushrooms and place in water to rehydrate.
-Once rehydrated, squeeze out any excess moisture and remove the stems, then cut the large ones in half sogi-giri style.
-Reserve the water used for rehydrating the shiitake mushrooms.
+Once rehydrated, squeeze out any excess moisture and remove the stems.
+Cut the larger pieces in half, sogi-giri style.
+Retain the soaking liquid.

 Bring a pot of water to a boil.
-Add the atsu-age thick fried tofu and briefly boil over medium heat.
-Remove and let cool until safe to handle, then cut in half horizontally and cut each half into slices 1.5 cm wide.
+Add the atsuage and briefly boil over medium heat.
+Remove and let cool until safe to handle.
+Cut in half horizontally, then cut each half into slices 1.5 cm wide.
 Cut the pork into pieces 3 cm wide.

-Oil a frying pan with 1/2 tbsp of vegetable oil and preheat over medium heat, then add the pork and ginger and stir-fry until the pieces of pork no longer stick together.
-When the pork has changed color, add the dried shiitake mushrooms and briefly continue to stir-fry.
-Add the atsu-age thick fried tofu and sprinkle on 2 tbsp of sake, then add the reserved water from rehydrating the shiitake mushrooms.
-When it comes to a simmer, add [A] and cover, then simmer over low heat for 10-15 min.
-Sprinkle sesame oil over top, stir, and serve.
+Oil a frying pan with 1/2 tbsp of vegetable oil and preheat over medium heat.
+Add the pork and ginger, then stir-fry until the pieces of pork no longer stick together.
+When the pork has changed color, add the shiitake mushrooms and briefly stir-fry.
+Add the atsuage and sprinkle on 2 tbsp of sake, then add the shiitake mushroom soaking liquid.
+When it comes to a simmer, add [A] and cover, then simmer over low heat for 10-15 minutes.
+Sprinkle sesame oil over top and stir before serving.

 Rehydrating Dried Shiitake Mushrooms